Tiny-Earth/DemoSite/site/src/design.md

     Two professors are covering the same learning objective and using the same assessment in their introductory science courses.

-    - Objective: Using the scientific methods, design an experiment based on a given hypothesis.
+    - Objective: Using the scientific method, design an experiment based on a given hypothesis.
     - Assessment: Given the results of an experiment on antibiotic resistance, design a follow-up experiment that tests a revised hypothesis.

     They have both planned various activities to meet the learning objective: